AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Insuring Salvage Vehicles

 Can you insure a salvage vehicle?
-The answer is no. To insure a damaged car, it must be sufficiently repaired by a licensed repair specialist and pass inspection.7
+The short answer is no. To insure a damaged car, it must be sufficiently repaired by a licensed repair specialist and pass inspection.4 It could then receive a rebuilt title, but not all insurers will insure a rebuilt title vehicle and those that do may charge more.

 How Car Insurance Companies Pay Property Damage Claims